lh3/miniprot/README.md

 ## Limitations

-* Miniprot may report duplicated alignments for genes in tandem segmental duplications.

 * The initial conditions of dynamic programming are not technically correct, which may result in suboptimal residue alignment in rare cases.

 * Support for non-splicing alignment needs to be improved.

 * More manual inspection required for improved accuracy.
+For example, tandem copies in segmental duplications could be handled more carefully.